welcome to antheosophia

 [[Greek anth flowering, flourishing + eo self- (sui), dawn, shining + sophia wisdom]] 1 wisdom flowering 2 wisdom about flourishing human beings 3 the essential, embodied wisdom of a flowering, luminous human being

 Antheosophia provides information and support for thinking and acting from this deep ground.
-Our practices can help you to find this core, and then to clearly articulate what you haven't before been able to say.
-This articulation can be informal, but if you choose, you can also build new theory and practice from this level.
+Practices found here can help you to find this level in yourself, and then to clearly articulate what you haven't before been able to say.
+Such an articulation can be informal, but if you choose, you can also build new theory and practice from this level.

 To be able to rest deeply in one's embodied thinking it helps to learn first to attend to the felt sense level in one's already-existing contemplative practice.
 The practice of Focusing is a systematic way of working with this subtle level of embodied experience.
 When teachers are available who are skilled in teaching this ability as part of contemplative practice across spiritual traditions, this level becomes more widely available to anyone, no matter what their path.

-Specifically, antheosophia helps at points where something needs to be articulated, or where someone is trying to move past old conceptions to a new way of seeing things that will allow forward movement.
+Specifically, I can help at points where something needs to be articulated, or where someone is trying to move past old conceptions to a new way of seeing things that will allow forward movement.

 There are two points where being able to articulate something which doesn't yet have words is especially important in the social entrepreneurship life cycle: